aceeric/ociregistry/README.md

 The compiled binary can be used as a CLI to prune the cache on the file system.

 > The server must be stopped while pruning because the CLI only manipulates the file system, not the in-memory representation of the cache.
-There is a REST API to prune the running server cache documented below.
+There is a REST API to prune the running server cache documented further down.

 Pruning removes manifest lists, manifests, and possibly blobs (more on blobs below.)